thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 * Don't nest more than three levels, including child selectors (>) and pseudo-selectors/elements (:).
 * Avoid chaining selectors when possible
 * Avoid location-specific selectors
 * Avoid styling IDs.
 If an ID must be styled (to override a 3rd party module, legacy css, etc), use an attribute selector: [id="identifier"].
 This has the same specificity as a class/attribute selector.
 Note that IDs will be used in markup where appropriate (form elements, aria attribute targets), but should not be styled.

-Bad example:
+Poor example:

 ```css
 .module {}